abdiaelema76/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with .).
-Use the long format.
+Displays current directory contents in long formats,with user and group IDs displayed numerically and hidden files (starting with .)